Learn how to make a classic Brazilian acai bowl, made with just a few natural ingredients!

 Serving suggestions for Brazilian acai bowls

 The most enjoyable part of making açaí bowls is getting creative with your toppings.
-We topped ours with freshly sliced banana, strawberries, almond butter, homemade granola, desiccated coconut, freeze-dried raspberries and fresh mint.
-Feel free to top yours with whatever your heart desires.
+I topped mine with freshly sliced banana, strawberries, almond butter, homemade granola, desiccated coconut, freeze-dried raspberries and fresh mint.

 - 2 packs frozen acai